Updated information regarding tuition, ancillary and miscellaneous fees and program specific cost estimates are available here.

 Following an exhibit of the winning entries in the student and professional categories, public forums were held at Metro Headquarters, the MAK Center at the Schindler House, GOOD Space, and as part of the AIA Mobius/ Dwell Conference at the Los Angeles Convention Center.
 The competition launched numerous other conversations about the future of transit infrastructure in Los Angeles.
 The entries and surrounding commentary are the subject of a book published by the SCI-Arc Press.Back To Top

 SCIFI is open to applicants with a professional degree in Architecture or a Bachelor degree or equivalent in any field.
 SCIFI welcomes interdisciplinary applicants from fields such as architecture, planning, urban design, landscape architecture, real estate and geography.

 It is recommended that students entering the SCIFI program are familiar with the following software: Photoshop, Illustrator, InDesign, Flash, After Effects, AutoCAD, Rhino, Maya and 3ds Max.

-The application for the SCIFI post-graduate program is available ONLINE.Back To Top
+The application for the SCIFI post-professional program is available ONLINE.Back To Top

-For more information about the SCIFI post-graduate degree program or to schedule an informational interview, please contact SCI-Arc's Admissions Office at email@example.com or 213 356 5320.
+For more information about the SCIFI post-professional degree program or to schedule an informational interview, please contact SCI-Arc's Admissions Office at email@example.com or 213 356 5320.

 ONLINE INQUIRY FORM